Annuity content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 Pre-retirees can purchase Treasury Inflation-Protected Securities (TIPS), bonds issued by the government to hedge against inflation risk.
 These are also tied to the Consumer Price Index.
 A portion of the value increases with inflation, while part of it stays fixed over time.

-Including conservative, stable investments along with higher risk stocks gives you a chance to experience growth with minimal impact from losses.
+Including conservative, stable investments along with higher-risk stocks is a strategic way to grow while minimizing losses.

 Some financial experts recommend relying on home equity or purchasing gold as safeguards against inflation.
 Evaluating where the market is at the time of purchase as well as projections for the future can help show how risky these investments may be.